ciderapp/Cider-Docs/compilation/compiling-on-linux.md

 Assuming you already have access to the AUR and have a friendly AUR helper (we will use `yay` for this example) enter the following command to automatically obtain all required dependencies for installation.

+{% hint style="info" %}
+If you like to live on the bleeding edge, use the `cider-git` package, this will compile directly from the [develop](https://github.com/ciderapp/Cider/tree/develop) branch.
+{% endhint %}

 ```
 yay -S cider
 ```